 Of course, everybody’s voice has its own distinct sound, or voiceprint, not unlike the way everybody has their own unique fingerprint.
 Even so, one’s signature voice isn’t always apparent from the outset.
 In order to identify and hone your signature voice, you must first gain an understanding of your vocal strengths and weaknesses.

-Once you specify the type of role that you excel in, you can begin to flesh out your CV by purposefully seeking out more roles similar to that one.
+Once you specify the type of role that you excel in, you can begin to flesh out your resume by purposefully seeking out more roles similar to that one.

-To find your niche, it may be a valuable idea to complete some exercises in order to identify what you do best and where you need improvement.
+To find your niche, it may be a valuable idea to complete some exercises in order to know what you do best and where you need improvement.

-Here are some exercises you can undertake to find your distinct voice:
+Here are some exercises you can try to find your distinct voice:

-- Reflect on former auditions, and try to remember what resonated with casting directors when you read for a part.
+- Think back to auditions you did in the past, and try to remember what connected with casting directors when you read for a part.
 Did you read any feedback or constructive criticism?

 - Turn to those who know you best!
 Consulting friends and peers both inside and outside of the industry can be a perfect way to discover what others find your strongest vocal characteristics to be.

-- Try performing reads of an array of script genres to gauge whether your vocal qualities lend themselves more to any specific markets or character types than others.
-Check out our catalogue of sample scripts here!
+- Try performing a variety of script genres to gauge whether your vocal qualities lend themselves more to any specific markets or character types than others.
+Check out our catalogue of sample scripts and see where you voice sits best.

 - Make audio recordings of yourself when you’re experiencing different emotions.
 Listen back to how your tone changes when you’re happy, compared to when you’re sad or angry.
 This is a great way to identify your natural voice while recognizing how different emotional states can impact your sound.